timothylong/email-starter-kit/README.md

-# The Email Starter Kit
+# The HTML Email Starter Kit

-A toolkit for building elegant, widely-supported, responsive emails.
+A toolkit for building elegant, widely-supported, responsive HTML emails.

 ## Contents